 This is a reflection on the events of April 15th, 2013.
 As a resident of Massachusetts, I was shaken by the occurrence of a terrorist bombing in the city of Boston.
-We lived through something deadly.
-Now, I have a greater affinity with people in Oklahoma City.
 This is what it is like to go about the day at the moment, during and afterward.
 This is one experience.

 That the bombs went off took everyone by surprise.
 The level of security on the marathon route is relatively strong and especially formidable at the finish line.
 That someone had the audacity to do so was bold, reckless and taunting.
 I had spent the greater part of this day outside in my garden.
 I thought about the race all day and said to myself, okay, the wheelchair crowd is done, here comes the elegant Kenyan or Ethiopian to win the race.
 There is nothing finer to watch than an elite runner coming down the street.
 The winner is generally spry, almost birdlike in physique.
-In its own way, it is beautiful moment and a memory I hold dear.
+It is a beautiful event to be part of.

 Hell on Earth